obiTrinobiIntel/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

 that were tied to the driver will fail.

 ###### How can a rollout or rollback fail?
 Can it impact already running workloads?
+Alpha:
+When the CCI Resource Manager feature is enabled we will handle all initial pod deployments as best-effort QoS until a CCI Driver gets deployed.
+After the driver becomes available all pod allocations will be handled by the driver.
+Proper driver failure mechanism will be implemented in post-alpha stage.

+Post Alpha:
 Failure of CCI drivers will have impact only over pods requiring CCI driver for resource management.
 All other pods will not be impacted.
-THe impacted pods will an error message showing failure of the driver.
+The impacted pods will fail with an error message showing failure of the driver.

 ###### What specific metrics should inform a rollback?